farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 ```

 #### 5.1.6 Analyze Deps
-Analyzing the dependencies of each module.
+Analyze the dependencies of each module.
 For example, for `import a from './a'`, the result should be `{ specifier: './a', kind: ResolveKind::Import }`

 * **`Hook Kind`**: `serial`
 ```rust